llobato/docs/docs/other/install-gwms-frontend.md

 (GlideinWMS) VO Frontend for use with the OSG Glidein factory.
 This software is the minimum requirement for a VO to use GlideinWMS.

-This document assumes expertise with Condor and familiarity with the GlideinWMS software.
+This document assumes expertise with HTCondor and familiarity with the GlideinWMS software.
 It **does not** cover anything but the simplest possible install.
 Please consult the [GlideinWMS reference documentation](http://glideinwms.fnal.gov/doc.prd/install.html)